Carnap/Carnap-Documentation/doc/administration.md

 files](https://github.com/ubc-carnap-team/carnap-nixops) are public.

 ### Docker

+***Docker builds are currently (2021-02-16) broken, and will be for the foreseeable future, due to issues with client side JavaScript builds on GitHub Actions.
+If you're affected by this, please contact us on Matrix***

 There is experimental Docker support for Carnap.
 Images are available via the GitHub container registry at